oanskyy/exchange-rate-calculator/README.md

 ## Exchange Rate

-Select countries to get the exchange rate for a specific amount
+Select countries to get the exchange rate for a specific amount using fetch API, json, 3rd party API and DOM elements.

 ## Project Specifications